thelauchpoint/theinterview/apps/core-backend-user/README.md

 - We are asking you to create a schema of your choice that you will use to complete further questions.
 - Details about the requirements of the schema are in the file you will navigate to.
-- You'll need to add your schema as an import in 'mongoose.model.ts'
+- You'll need to add your schema as an import in 'mongoose.module.ts'

 - EST TIME TO COMPLETE: 10 min